GRarer/boop/README.md

 ### Running the Node backend locally

-To build and run the server on localhost, run `npm run serve -- --password <your postgres superuser password>` from the backend directory.
-To run a server that automatically recompiles and restarts when you make changes, you can use `npm run serve-watch -- --password <your postgres superuser password>`.
-To compile the server without running it, use `npm run build` or `npm run build-watch`.
+To build and run the server on localhost, run `npm run serve` from the backend directory.

-If you save your postgres superuser password in an environment variable called `postgres_password`, you can skip the `-- --password <your postgres password>` part.

-By default, the backend will try to connect to postgres as the user "postgres".
-On Windows, this user is created during installation.
-On other platforms, you can either create a user named "postgres" or start the backend with the `--sqlUser --<your postgres username>` argument to have the server connect as a different postgres username.
+#### Backend server command line options:
+- `--password <your postgres password>` password to use to connect to postgres.
+If this argument is not provided, the backend will instead check for an environment variable named `postgres_password`.
+- `--sqlUser <your postgres username>` username to use to connect to postgres.
+Defaults to 'postgres'.
+- `--frequentPush` speeds up the frequency of push notifications to several per minute instead of once every few hours, for testing the push notification system

 ### Running the Angular frontend locally